Ninja-Squad/data-discovery/HOW-TO-JOIN-WHEATIS-AND-PLANT-FEDERATIONS.md

 ### url

-The `url` must be dereferencable so that this backlink to your information system display information on the entry.
+The `url` must be a valid URL so that this backlinks to your information system display information on the entry.

 | Status | Cardinality | Constraints |